 Electronics and Appliances

-- Sam’s Club: Provides frequent markdowns on tech, such as $100 off select laptops during seasonal sales, but warranties are standard.
+- Sam’s Club: Provides frequent markdowns on tech, such as $100 off select laptops during seasonal sales.
+Warranties are standard manufacturer warranties only.

 Gas Prices: Savings at the Pump

-BBoth clubs offer discounted fuel, typically $0.10–$0.30 less per gallon than standard stations.
+Both clubs offer discounted fuel, typically $0.10-$0.30 less per gallon than standard stations.
+For frequent drivers, the gas savings alone can offset your membership fee.

-Verdict: Costco edges out for lower gas prices, but Sam’s Club’s wider availability may be more convenient.
+Verdict: Costco edges out for lower gas prices, but Sam’s Club’s wider availability may be more convenient depending on your location.

 Return Policy and Customer Satisfaction